 #2 – Cost of Goods Sold (COGS)

-Cost of goods sold refers to the direct cost incurred in the production of finished goods and the sale of services.
+The cost of goods sold refers to the direct cost incurred in the production of finished goods and the sale of services.
 This cost includes the purchase cost of raw material, direct labor, and other direct overhead expenses.
-The formula for the cost of goods sold is:
+The COGS formula for the cost of goods sold is:

 COGS = Opening inventory + purchases of raw material + direct labor + overheads – closing inventory